 It was thus surprising to hear that, less than 16 months after Newby took up his post, he would be leaving to become the VC at Liverpool University.
 Some staff at the university have speculated that this was always the Newbys’ plan.
 But many wondered if their sudden departure had something to do with the controversy that had begun to envelop Howard Newby.
 The GuardianEducation (3) reported that the Liverpool position was advertised in the first week of June 2007 with an application deadline two weeks later on June 15; apparently, UWE officially announced that Sir Howard would go to Liverpool less than a month later on July 6, the day after he informed the board of governors of his resignation.
 The same piece included sharply critical views by staff and former staff at UWE.
 A week or so before, the other major higher educational supplement in the UK, the THES, noted that the local branch of the University and Colleges Union (UCU) took the unprecedented step of issuing a damning statement: Newby’s tenure had been ‘disruptive for students and staff, disastrous for the morale of staff and damaging to the reputation of the university’(4).
 The shortest piece pointed to what was possibly the most embarrassing revelation, and the one that provoked a full-blown financial scandal: Private Eye, the magazine with the highest circulation in the UK, noted [THIS ASPECT OF THE POST HAS BEEN CENSORED; CLICK HERE TO READ THE PRIVATE EYE PIECE] a provider of vocational training for which Newby is a non-executive director.
 It concluded by saying, with its characteristically acerbic humour, that ‘Life for Sir Howard at UWE just gets cosier and cosier.
 His Assistant Vice-Chancellor is none other than his wife, Sheila Newby’ (5).

-EcoLogics will be publishing a separate piece about the Carter & Carter saga in due course (update: a post on Carter & Carter, published later that year, appears in the list below).
+EcoLogics will be publishing a separate piece about the Carter & Carter saga in due course (update: see this post on Carter & Carter, published later in this blog).
 In this post it is more pertinent to analyse an aspect of the Newbys’ brief stay at UWE that seems to have eluded critical scrutiny in the media.
 The aspect involves the Newbys’ experiment with what they described as ‘knowledge exchange’ (KE).
 According to the UWE website, knowledge exchange is ‘the two-way flow of innovation or best practice, often involving an exchange of ideas and experience’.
 This glib definition is fleshed out a bit with references to ‘user-led’ research and consultancy, ‘effective and long-lasting relationships with businesses, public services and communities’, teaching and learning ‘for employability’, and ‘continuing professional development for lifelong learning’(6).
-These are arguably code words for a drastic vocationalization of teaching and learning at UWE—one that is to be implemented by way of the kind of management ethos normally found in large private corporations.
+These are arguably code words for a drastic vocationalization of teaching and learning at UWE—one that involves the kind of management ethos normally found in large private corporations.
 In effect, Howard and Sheila were attempting to turn UWE into a kind of meta-business (a business about business)(7).
 One that would, in Howard Newby’s terms, be demand led by ‘UK Plc’.

 At the time, and in the context of the humanities and social sciences at UWE, losing the copyright over one’s research was almost unheard of, so I assumed that there was some mistake.
 My efforts to contact first the dean of the faculty and then the new head of RBI (a Newby appointee) over a period of five or six weeks proved unsuccessful.
 The matter was clearly such a ‘hot potato’ that there was dead silence until I approached Newby himself.
 His polite reply upheld the RBI’s ‘ruling’, but promised a review of the policy.